biologicpro/generic_json_editor/web-app/README.md

 ## Features

-*   Load and edit JSON templates.
+- Load and edit JSON templates.
-*   Use a color picker to change color values.
+- Use a color picker to change color values.
-*   Generate a color palette from an image.
+- Generate a color palette from an image.
-*   Generate random colors.
+- Generate random colors.
-*   Browse a pre-selected list of colors from nipponcolors.com.
+- Browse a pre-selected list of colors from nipponcolors.com.
-*   Save the modified JSON to a local file.
+- Save the modified JSON to a local file.

+# TODO

+- in the json editor: string value should be inline-editable.
+- in the json editor: numeric alue should be inline-editable with stepper for integerr, slider for float (step:0.1 can go +50,-50 of original value) numeric value can change directly from the text input beside the control.

+- add json syntax highlight
+- make the nipponcolors color set complete,if there are so many, add category option input to allow user selection